Giuls-droid/Giuls-droid/README.md

 - 👋 Hi, I’m @Giuls-droid aka Giuliano.
 Welcome to my repo.
 - 👀 I’m interested in science and technology --> Computers, videogames, chips, and much more
-- 🌱 I’m currently a passionate researcher in the field of semiconductor technology.
+- 🌱 I’m a passionate researcher in the field of semiconductor technology.
 - 📫 Personal email giuliano.sisto1@gmail.com

 <!---